Inmet drops poison pill as Quantum takeover deadline looms

-TORONTO, Feb 19 (Reuters) - Inmet Mining Corp said on Tuesday it would waive its so-called poison pill takeover defense against a hostile offer by First Quantum Minerals Ltd and hinted it may execute strategic alternatives to the C$5.1 billion ($5.05 billion) bid.
+TORONTO (Reuters) - Inmet Mining Corp IMN.TO said on Tuesday it would waive its so-called poison pill takeover defense against a hostile offer by First Quantum Minerals Ltd (FM.TO) and hinted it may execute strategic alternatives to the C$5.1 billion ($5.05 billion) bid.

 Toronto-based Inmet has rejected the move by its Vancouver-based competitor to combine forces to create one of the world’s largest and fastest-growing copper producers.